facelessuser/backrefs/docs/src/markdown/index.md

 ## Unicode Properties

 A number of various Unicode properties are supported in Backrefs, but only for Re as Regex already has its own implementation of Unicode properties.
-Some properties may not be available on certain Python versions due the Unicode build.
+Some properties may not be available on certain Python versions due the included Unicode build.

+It is important to note that Backrefs handles Unicode properties by transforming them to character classes with all the associated characters: `\p{Cs}` --> `[\ud800\udb7f-\udb80\udbff-\udc00\udfff]`.
+Because of this, Backrefs can create really large regular expressions that the underlying engine must walk through.
+In short, Re with Backrefs will never be as efficient or fast as using Regex's Unicode properties, but it is very useful when you need or want to use Re.

+Also, keep in mind that there are most likely some differences between Regex's Unicode Properties and Backrefs' Unicode properties.
+One notable difference is Regex does not currently implement `script_extensions` while Backrefs' does and uses them as the default when specifying them in the form `\p{IsScriptValue}`  or `\p{ScriptValue}` just like Perl does.
+See [Special Syntax Exceptions](#special-syntax-exceptions) for more info.

 Supported\ Properties                       | Aliases
 ------------------------------------------- | -------